-Barbara Bauer, program manager of clinical nutrition at Sharp Coronado Hospital
+Barbara Bauer, RDN, program manager of clinical nutrition at Sharp Coronado Hospital

-If the illness results in vomiting or diarrhea, then fluids are especially important to remain hydrated.
-Start with clear liquids such as tea, broth, Jell-O, juice (non-citrus) or ice pops.
+If the illness results in vomiting or diarrhea, then fluids are especially important to stay hydrated.
+Start with clear liquids such as tea, broth, gelatin dessert, juice (non-citrus) or ice pops.
 Eat a little at a time, but frequently throughout the day.
 Remember to call your doctor if you continue to have problems.

 When to add back solid foods

 As you improve, gradually increase solid food choices that don't irritate your stomach or bowels.
 Choose foods that provide protein, but are not spicy like baked chicken, cottage cheese, eggs or your favorite smoothie.
 Other foods such as toast, rice, cooked vegetables and bananas are often tolerated.
 Bland is best — avoid the hot sauce.